moliver28/research-handbook/content/handbook/marketing/digital-experience/incident-response-playbook.md

 <td></td>
 </tr>
 <tr>
-<td>See [reporting an incident](https://handbook.gitlab.com/handbook/marketing/digital-experience/incident-response-playbook/#reporting-an-incident) below.</td>
+<td>See <a href="https://handbook.gitlab.com/handbook/marketing/digital-experience/incident-response-playbook/#reporting-an-incident">reporting an incident below.</a></td>
 <td>Create an issue and post in #digital-experience Slack channel</td>
 <td>Create an issue and post in #digital-experience Slack channel</td>
 </tr>